Nancy Springer: Life and career

 Nancy Springer was born in Montclair, New Jersey to Harry E. and Helen Connor, moving to Gettysburg, Pennsylvania with her family when she was thirteen.

 As a child, she read a lot about King Arthur and his Round Table and Robin Hood and had often read and reread Sherlock Holmes.
 She was raised to "speak grammatically" and is well versed with Victorian literature.
 Her parents were born in 1906 and 1909.
-Her two older brothers had left the family for college by the time she hit puberty.
+Her two older brothers had left the family for college by the time she began adolescence.
 Her mother was a professional artist, who painted oil portraits of pets.
 Springer was 14 when her mother's health began to deteriorate due to cancer, menopause and an early-onset form of Alzheimer's.
 Her parents had purchased a motel, which she helped work.

 She remained in Pennsylvania for forty-six years, raising two children, Jonathan Paul (born in 1974) and Nora Lynn (born in 1978), by her first husband Joel Springer, a minister and fine art photographer.
 They were divorced in 1996.
 She met her second husband, Jaime Fernando Pinto, in 1999, while she was working in a no-kill animal shelter.
 In 2007, they moved to Bonifay, Florida, in a secluded part of the Florida panhandle, a place conducive to her hobbies of birdwatching, horseback riding and fishing, and his love of aviation.